The YCQL shell (

 COPY <table name> [(<column>, ...)]
 FROM <file name> WITH <copy flag> [AND <copy flag> ...]

-If no columns are specified, all columns from the CSV file will be copied to the table.
-A subset of columns to copy may be specified by adding a comma-separated list of column names surrounded by parenthesis after the table name.
+COPY FROM copies all columns from the CSV file to the table.
+To copy a subset of columns, add a comma-separated list of column names enclosed in parentheses after the table name.

 file name should be a string literal (with single quotes) representing a path to the source file.
-This can also the special value
+Use the special value

 STDIN (without single quotes) to read the CSV data from stdin.